Rendon’s RBI double lifts Nationals to 2-1 win over Brewers

 Hunter Strickland (1-1) worked a scoreless eighth in his first decision since the Nationals acquired him from Seattle on July 31.
 Sean Doolittle gave up a four-pitch leadoff walk to Keston Hiura in the ninth but finished up for his 28th save in 33 tries.

 Milwaukee shortstop Orlando Arcia opened the scoring with his 13th homer to lead off the third against Washington starter Patrick Corbin.
+It was Arcia’s first home run since July 5.

 Brewers starter Adrian Houser was efficient, giving up just two hits and two walks while hitting two batters in seven innings of one-run ball.
 He struck out four.

 Corbin wiggled out of repeated jams over six innings, striking out eight.
 He used his slider to induce swinging third strikes to leave at least one runner in scoring position in the third, fifth and sixth innings.
-Corbin was responsible for 10 of the 13 Brewers left on base.
+Corbin was responsible for 10 of the Brewers left stranded.

+“I was able to use it in big spots,” Corbin said of the slider.
+“Just against these guys when they do get some guys in scoring position you don’t want to make a mistake there.
+Threw some tough sliders and maybe threw more balls than I’d like to but sometimes against these guys it works out that way.”

 TRAINER’S ROOM